isamu-takagi/autoware.universe/common/autoware_ad_api_msgs/README.md

 In that situation, the AD API users such as developers of a web service have to switch the application behavior based on the version that each vehicle uses.
 The version of AD API follows [Semantic Versioning][semver] in order to provide an intuitive understanding of the changes between versions.

+## Routing

+The route message is optional to detect clearing.

 <!-- link -->

 [semver]: https://semver.org/